idada29/Case-Study-8---Fresh-Segments-/Data Exploration and Cleansing.md

 | Unknown      | 1194          |
 | Other        | 13079       |

+## Question 4
-*4. How many interest_id values exist in the fresh_segments.interest_metrics table but not in the fresh_segments.interest_map table?
+*How many interest_id values exist in the fresh_segments.interest_metrics table but not in the fresh_segments.interest_map table?
 What about the other way around?*
 **The results shows certain ads interst which never had any customer interact through out the captured period in the interest_metric table.
 Also all click interest were properly summarized in the mapping table as there was no interest_id on metrics that isnt present in the interest_map**
 ```sql
 SELECT DISTINCT